 $100 – Honorable Mention

 The Marco Institute for Medieval and Renaissance Studies at UTK welcomes undergraduate essays on any topics pertaining to the period from 300 to 1700 C.E. for its annual undergraduate essay award.
-Essays must derive from a course (including independent study) in a Marco affiliated department taken during the 2016-2017 and 2017-2018 academic years.
+Essays must derive from a course (including independent study) in a Marco affiliated department taken in Spring 2017 or during the 2017-2018 academic year.
 Marco affiliated departments include: Architecture, Art, Classics, English, History, Modern Foreign Languages and Literatures, Music, Philosophy, Religious Studies.
 Honors theses will not be accepted.
 Only one paper may be submitted in a given year.

 Essays must be submitted by 5 p.m., April 1, 2018.